2024 Global Chief Information Security Officer Organization and Compensation Survey

 Our fifth annual global survey of CISOs examines both organizational structure and compensation for this critical enterprise leadership role.

-Welcome to our fifth annual 2024 Global Chief Information Security Officer Organization and Compensation Survey, our fourth annual examination of both organizational structure and compensation for this critical enterprise leadership role.
+Welcome to our 2024 Global Chief Information Security Officer Organization and Compensation Survey, our fifth annual examination of both organizational structure and compensation for this critical enterprise leadership role.

 For this report, Heidrick & Struggles compiled organizational and compensation data from a survey fielded in summer 2024 of 416 CISOs around the world.
 Most carried the title of chief information security officer, but respondents also included chief security officers and other senior information security executives.
 This report includes organizational and compensation data from respondents in the United States, Europe, Asia Pacific, and the Middle East.